Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Calibrating the Perception System

 We can rewrite the event $U_{\text{test}} \leq \hat{q}_{1-\epsilon}$ as:

-which gives us the desired result~\eqref{eq:cp_perception_guarantee} . \end{proof}
+which gives us the desired result~\eqref{eq:cp_perception_guarantee}. \end{proof}

-The above proposition gives us a formal assurance on the correctness of the perception system.
-The calibrated perceptual outputs will be guaranteed to be correct with probability $1-\epsilon$ over environments.
-Further, since we accounted for the perception error from every state in each environment, the resulting calibrated outputs are also guaranteed to be correct from every state in new test environments.
+\Cref{prop:calibration} gives us a formal assurance on the correctness of the perception system \emph{independent of the robot's policy}.
+As we describe below, the calibrated perception can thus be combined with \emph{any} safe planner to bound the collision rate to $\epsilon$.
+The calibrated perception outputs are guaranteed to be correct with probability $1-\epsilon$ over environments.
+Since we accounted for the perception error from every state in each environment, the resulting calibrated outputs are also guaranteed to be correct from every state in new test environments.
 Given that we have addressed the challenge of closed-loop distribution shift, we can now utilize this calibrated perception system with any safe planner to obtain a statistical assurance on robot safety.